 Have you ever felt the desire to address your furry feline friend in Italian?
 Well, you’ve come to the right place! 😺

-If you are specifically talking about a tom cat, you can use the term gatto maschio, whereas the big cats such as lions (leoni), leopards (leopardi) and tigers (tigre) are known as felini (singular: felino).
+If you are specifically talking about a tom cat, you can use the term gatto maschio, whereas the big cats such as lions (leoni), leopards (leopardi) and tigers (tigri) are known as felini (singular: felino).
 This is where we get the word feline in English.

 A house cat that rarely ventures outdoors is called a gatto domestico whereas a stray cat is referred to as a gatto randagio.
-The most common type of cat is the soriano (tabby cat) and we personally adopted an abandoned gatto rosso (ginger cat) a few years ago who has since become a much loved member of our family.
+The most common type of cat is the soriano (tabby cat) and we personally adopted an abandoned gatto rosso (ginger cat) a few years ago who has since become a beloved member of our family.

 Another useful term is gattara which refers to a woman who takes care of stray cats.
 You can also use the masculine gattaro but the feminine version is more common.

-If you’re about to adopt a cat or already own one, below is a list of Italian words you need to know before their arrival:
+If you’re about to adopt a cat or already own one, below is a list of Italian words you will need to know before their arrival: